nlhans/ets2-sdk-plugin/README.md

 ### Overview
 This plug-in stores it's data inside a Memory Mapped File, or "Shared Memory".
 This allows it to operate without any access to harddrive, or configuration hassle by the user to locate the memory map.
+Like you see on the structure the C# object is now a bit bigger and has more nested types.
+It's not the best way to store and display the data, but i didn't like it that such a lot of values display one object.
+For some operation an other structure would be better, but for the most this should be ok also.
+But you can take the source and create a simpler object or create an issue for small changes.

 The following telemetry fields are supported, structure like the c# object: